 We ask questions to our class mates and record any concerns, worries, changes or enhancements other children would like to be shared in the next school council meeting to ensure all children’s voices are heard.

 Every week in our Celebration Assembly on a Friday, the school council hand out a ‘School Council Certificate of the week’ and a ‘Playground pupil of the week’ certificate.
 Both in school and outside of school at play times and lunch times we look for children who we can see are making the right choices, being kind to others and showing respect.
 We make a list of those children and then nominate who should be chosen to win our special certificates.

 School Council Newsletter

 We also have a ‘School Council Newsletter’ which we work together to produce.
-We publish this half termly.
+We publish this termly.
 In our Newsletter, we write all about what has been going on throughout school during the half term.
 We share any exciting school council updates and also come up with a joke and a quote of the month!
-As well as this, we also write about the termly jigsaw focuses.
-Our favourite part is interviewing a teacher!
-We ask children around the school any facts they would like to know about the teachers in our school then we interview the teachers and then write up the interview on our Newsletter!
+Take a look at our latest newsletter:

 The wildlife officer for Northumbria Police asked us to take part in Operation Santa Paws and donate food and treats that would be then given to animals in RSPCA animal shelters.
 We would like to say a huge thank you to all of the kind donations you made.
 We had bags and bags full of food and treats to give to the animals.
 We would also like to say a huge thank you for all of the amazing posters you made about animal cruelty.
 They were fantastic!